Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Experiment

+Figure~\ref{fig:Rayleigh_Estimated_result} presents the PSNR performance under the fast Rayleigh fading channel with MMSE equalization based on the estimated Rayleigh fading coefficient $\hat{\mathbf{h}}$.
+As observed in the figure, FAJSCC consistently achieves the best performance across varying SNRs and CPPs, showing robust superiority over the baseline models.
+LAJSCC also demonstrates strong performance and outperforms previous models under most SNR and CPP configurations.

-\textbf{Computation Resource Adjustment:} Our FAJSCC is the first deepJSCC model capable of dynamically adjusting computational resources by modifying the importance ratio.
-This adjustment can be applied independently to the encoder and decoder by varying the importance ratio $\gamma_{e}$ for the encoder’s FA blocks and $\gamma_{d}$ for the decoder’s FA blocks, without needing to agree with each other’s value.
+\textbf{Computation Resource Adjustment:} Our FAJSCC is the first deepJSCC model capable of independently adjusting computational resources of the transmitter and receiver.
+In previous computational resource-adjustable deepJSCC models, the transceiver's computational complexity adjustments are constrained by the counterpart communication side~\cite{niu2025multimodal,zhang2024unified,raha2025dd}.
+As a result, such independent computational resource adjustment has not been possible in previous models.
+On the contrary, FAJSCC achieves this adjustment by independently varying the importance ratio $\gamma_{e}$ for the encoder’s FA blocks and $\gamma_{d}$ for the decoder’s FA blocks, without needing to agree with each other’s value.
 Since available computational resources for the encoder and decoder may vary over time, this flexible adjustment mechanism enhances the practicality of FAJSCC for real-world communication applications.

 Figure~\ref{fig:resource control} illustrates PSNR performance versus GFLOPs as the importance ratios vary under different communication environments.
 The values of $\gamma_e$ and $\gamma_d$ range from $[0.0,0.2,0.4,0.5,0.6,0.8,1.0]$, and is fixed at $0.5$ when unspecified.
-As shown, FAJSCC outperforms SwinJSCC, demonstrating high performance across various computational resources and communication environments.
 Except for the case of varying $\gamma_{e}$ where curves are nearly flat, PSNR improves significantly as the importance ratio increases from $0$ to $0.5$.
-However, beyond $0.5$, the performance gain diminishes or even the performance slightly decreases as the importance ratio approaches to $1.0$.
-This indicates that less important features do not require extensive computational resources, validating our approach of processing important and less important features differently for improved efficiency.
+However, beyond $0.5$, the performance gain diminishes or even slightly decreases as the importance ratio approaches $1.0$.
+This indicates that less important features do not require extensive computational resources, validating our approach of selectively enhancing important features to increase computational efficiency.
+Moreover, this selective feature enhancement strategy does not have any information loss for adjusting computational complexity compared to the previous resource-adjustable deepJSCC methods that delete features~\cite{niu2025multimodal,zhang2024unified}.
+As a result, our FAJSCC maintains higher performance for various $\gamma$ than the current SOTA SwinJSCC, which shows $25.05$dB PSNR at SNR=$1$dB and $26.81$dB PSNR at SNR=$10$dB.